Do the Handicapped Go to Hell?

 "Do the Handicapped Go to Hell?" is the ninth episode of the fourth season of the animated television series South Park, and 57th episode of the series overall.

-Going by production order, it would be 10th episode of Season 4.
+Going by the production air order, it would be 10th episode of Season 4.
 "Do the Handicapped Go to Hell?" originally aired in the United States on July 19, 2000, on Comedy Central.
 It is the first part of a two-parter, which concludes in the following episode "Probably."
 The story links some of the events and characters of the film South Park: Bigger, Longer & Uncut into the animated series.
 The episode is rated TV-MA in the United States.

-In the episode, the boys become obsessed with religion after a sermon about hell scares them.
-Meanwhile, Saddam returns to Hell and tries to dispose of Satan's new boyfriend.
+In the episode, the boys become obsessed with religion after a sermon about Hell scares them.
+Meanwhile, Saddam Hussein returns to Hell and tries to dispose of Satan's new boyfriend.
+It is the last episode to feature the original "school bus" opening sequence featuring a singing caricature of Les Claypool; a new one would be introduced two episodes later in "Fourth Grade".